axibase/atsd/installation/aws-emr-s3.md

 ```

 :::warning Avoid DynamoDB table name conflicts
-Note that the EMR service does not automatically remove the specified DynamoDB table when a cluster is stopped.
+The EMR service does not automatically remove the specified DynamoDB table when a cluster is stopped.
 Delete the table manually after the cluster is deleted.
-When running multiple clusters concurrently, ensure that each cluster uses a different DynamoDB table name to avoid collisions (default table name is `EmrFSMetadata`.
+When running multiple clusters concurrently, ensure that each cluster uses a different DynamoDB table name to avoid collision.
+The default table name is `EmrFSMetadata`.

 ![](./images/dynamo-metadata-emr.png "Dynamo EMR Metadata")
 :::